-- 19. The grounds of appeal are, in summary: - a. the Appellant has had difficulty getting a Part 3 test date, his first booking being made in November 2023 for a first available date in May 2024; - b. a test was booked (at the time the appeal was filed) on 8 August 2024, which he was confident of passing; - c. the Appellant was in a serious accident on 2 April 2024 which prevented him from working for a month; it also set him back mentally, meaning that he had to build up his confidence. - 20.
+- 19. The grounds of appeal are, in summary: - a. the Appellant was in a motorway accident in Belgium on 23 December 2023 which rendered his car inoperable; the car was returned to the UK in January but was not fully repaired until 20 February 2024; - b. the Appellant was unable to practice or gain the necessary experience within " a significant period" of his license period; - c. the Appellant did not want to delay applying for a second license at the material time, for fear that it would not be granted in a timely manner. - 20.
 The Registrar, in his response, states: - a. the purpose of the provisions governing the issue of licences is to afford applicants the opportunity of giving instruction to members of the public whilst endeavouring to achieve registration.
 The system of issuing licences is not and must not be allowed to become an alternative to the system of registration;

 - b. the licence granted to applicants is not to enable the instructor to teach for however long it takes to pass the examinations, but to allow up to six months experience of instruction.
 This provides a very reasonable period in which to reach the qualifying standard in the examination and in particular, to obtain any necessary practical experience in tuition.
 The Appellant has already had two trainee licences which cover a period of 12 months.
-Moreover, by virtue of the Appellant having applied for a third licence before the expiry date of the second, that licence has remained in force to the present time and will allow him to continue to give paid instruction until determination of the appeal; - c. since passing his driving ability test the Appellant has failed the instructional ability test once and cancelled one more such test booked for 08 August 2024.
+Moreover, by virtue of the Appellant having applied for a third licence before the expiry date of the second, that licence has remained in force to the present time and will allow him to continue to give paid instruction until determination of the appeal; - c. since passing his driving ability test the Appellant has failed the instructional ability test twice and cancelled one more such test booked for 03 October 2024.
 Despite ample time and opportunity the Appellant has not been able to reach the required standard for qualification as an Approved Driving Instructor; - d. the refusal of a third licence does not bar the Appellant from attempting the instructional ability test of the Register examinations.
 He does not need to hold a licence for that purpose, nor is it essential for him to give professional tuition under licence in order to obtain further training.
 The Appellant could attend a training course, or study and practice with an Approved Driving Instructor or give tuition on his own (provided that he does not receive payment of any kind for this).
-These alternatives are used by some trainees who acquire registration without obtaining any licences at all; - e. it should be noted [as at 5 September 2024] that the Appellant has not yet booked his second attempt at the instructional ability test.
+These alternatives are used by some trainees who acquire registration without obtaining any licences at all; - e. it should be noted [as at 10 October 2024] that the Appellant has his final attempt at the instructional ability test booked to hold awaiting an available date.
+Should the test go ahead, then the regulations determine that any appeal is bound to fail as a trainee licence can only be issued in order that an individual can gain the practical experience required to take the test.